Saur Revolution: Execution of Daoud and government purge

 The aerial attacks on the palace intensified about midnight as six Su-7s made repeated rocket attacks, lighting up the city.
 The next morning, 28 April, Kabul was mostly quiet, although the sound of gunfire could still be heard on the southern side of the city.
 As the people of Kabul ventured out of their homes they realized that the rebels were in complete control of the city and learned that President Daoud and his brother Naim had been killed early that morning.
 After a day of fighting, an army lieutenant of the 444th Commando Brigade named Imamuddin entered the palace with a unit of soldiers to arrest Daoud.
 The president refused to go with them and fired a pistol at the soldiers.
 The soldiers responded by killing both Daoud and Naim.
 In addition, the Defense Minister of Daoud's cabinet Ghulam Haidar Rasuli, Interior Minister Abdul Qadir Nuristani, and Vice President Sayyid Abdulillah were also killed.

-Other family members and close relatives of Daoud that included women and children were also killed at the presidential palace, who Daoud had earlier ordered to be brought to the palace from their homes in the city for their safety as soon as he was informed of the emergence of a crisis situation in Kabul earlier that day.
-One theory additionally suggests that Daoud Khan told his son, Wais Daoud, to kill his wife, children and sister to avoid being taken alive by the PDPA.
+Other family members and close relatives of Daoud, including included women and children, were also killed at the presidential palace.
+Daoud had earlier ordered them to be brought to the palace from their homes in the city for their safety as soon as he was informed of the emergence of a crisis situation in Kabul earlier that day.

 The coup marked the end of power of the Barakzai dynasty after 152 years.